zkpstandard/wg-plonkish/src/relation.md

 | $\mathsf{TAB}_v$  | Lookup tables $\mathsf{TAB}_v \subseteq \mathbb{F}^{L_v}$, each with a number of tuples in $\mathbb{F}^{L_v}$. |
 | $q_{v,s}$         | Scaling multivariate polynomials $q_{v,s} \mathrel{⦂} \mathbb{F}^m \mapsto \mathbb{F}$ for $s \leftarrow 0 \text{..} L_v$. |
 | $\mathsf{LOOK}_v$ | Sets $\mathsf{LOOK}_v \subseteq [0,n)$ indicating rows on which the scaling polynomials $q_{v,s}$ evaluate to some tuple in $\mathsf{TAB}_v$. |

+TODO: consider splitting this into "circuit" and "instance vector", where an instance consists of both.
+This is so the circuit can be taken as input by the abstract-to-concrete compiler.

 ### Witnesses